matter-labs/zinc/README.md

 ### Structs

-- struct: grouping of elements of different types
+- `struct`: grouping of elements of different types

 ## Operators